 In the spirit of advancing the JLW’s new initiative: Stand Up.
-Period., we invite all members and the public to take part in an engaging presentation and discussion on period equality during the October GMM.
+Period., we invite all League members and the public to take part in an engaging presentation and discussion on period equality during our October GMM.
 We will be hosting Ms. Jennifer Weiss-Wolf, author of Periods Gone Public: Taking a Stand for Menstrual Equity.
-She will… Read More
+She… Read More

 We are an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
 Our purpose is exclusively educational and charitable.

 The League conducts life skills workshops and other programs at Bayard House, the only licensed residential program serving homeless or transitional pregnant minors in Delaware.
 The House serves homeless, pregnant teens and young women and their families, 24 hours a day, 7 days a week, helping them become nurturing parents and independent, contributing members of society.

 As part of our current focus on empowering young women, we are working with DAPI to renovate its facilities and plan programs and events to help the young women participating in their program prepare for a happy and successful future.

 The Junior League of Wilmington spearheaded the passage of Erin’s Law in Delaware.
 In June 2016, the First State became the 28th state to pass Erin’s Law, which requires that all public schools in each state implement a prevention-oriented child sexual abuse education program.